lisa-lumos/DevOps/10-bash-scripting.md

 # 10. Bash Scripting
 To automate day to day tasks, sys admins write bash scripts in Linux system.
+It is just commands in a text file, that can be executed whenever we want.

+## First script
 "Vagrantfile":
 ```ruby
 Vagrant.configure("2") do |config|